- Step 1FIGHT THE TICKET

 Examine the wording of your charge and the Act carefully.
 The court concluded that the Ontario legislature knows the language necessary to clearly indicate the type of charge.
 If they haven't, then you have a very good chance of convincing the court that your charge is, by default, a strict liability offence.
 This gives you an excellent defence against your charge: you did what any other well intentioned, reasonable person would have done in that situation.

-But be careful.
+If you are considering using a due diligence defence, be careful.
 What you did may not be reasonable.
 Remember, the justice has to agree with you.
 You have to be very convincing.
 A good test before your trial is to ask an IMPARTIAL person if they think what you did was reasonable.
 If they have any reservations, don't argue with them, rethink your strategy or the way you describe it.

 Wait a minute!
 Some of these strategies sound like pleading guilty with an explanation (Option 2 on the back of your ticket).
 Option 2 has been reworded to "Plea of Guilty - Submission as to Penalty" to clarify what that option means.
 You are pleading guilty and you will present arguments why you shouldn't face the full penalty.